SovaNetwork/brand-kit/readme.md

 ## Usage Guidelines

 ### Do's
-- ✓ Maintain minimum clear space around logo (equal to the height of the "S" in SOVA)
+- ✓ Maintain minimum clear space around logo (equal to the height of the "S" in Sova)
 - ✓ Use appropriate color variation based on background
 - ✓ Scale proportionally
 - ✓ Use provided color values exactly